n8n-io/n8n-docs/README.md

 * Python 3.8 or above
 * We recommend using a virtual environment when working with Python, such as [venv](https://docs.python.org/3/tutorial/venv.html).
+* Follow the [recommended configuration and auto-complete](https://squidfunk.github.io/mkdocs-material/creating-your-site/#minimal-configuration) guidance for the theme.
+This will help when working with the `mkdocs.yml` file.

 ### Steps